wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 ## Troubleshooting

-This section of document contains a various workarounds and tips for Watch SDK usage.
+This section of the document contains various workarounds and tips for Watch SDK usage.

 ### WCSession Activation Sequence on iOS